Do I need an accountant or bookkeeper?

-Very few small business owners or tradies enjoy doing paperwork.
+Very few small business owners enjoy doing paperwork.
 After all, shoving receipts into the bottom drawer and doing your tax every quarter is not exactly a productive (or fun) use of your time.

 As your business grows, it becomes worthwhile to bring in a professional – a bookkeeper or accountant, or even both.
 Here are some tips on how to ensure you hire the right person for the job.